What?

 Architecture

-Let’s take a high level view of a k8s cluster, I’m borrowing a beautiful image from the official docs below. k8s cluster architecture Overview Notice that there is a Control Plane which comprises of several components that interact with things outside it - several nodes!
-The nodes outside the *control plane also seem to to have things running on them.
+Let’s take a high level view of a k8s cluster, I’m borrowing a beautiful image from the official docs below. k8s cluster architecture Overview Notice that there is a Control Plane which comprises several components that interact with things outside it - several nodes!
+The nodes outside the *control plane also seem to have things running on them.
 The control plane This terminology is probably familiar to those coming from networking. ...

 What are Containers